bbauska/W3Cx-3of5/README.md

 <a href="https://www.w3.org/TR/html5/dom.html#the-translate-attribute">The specification about the translate attribute</a> tells us that  <i>\"The translate attribute is an enumerated attribute that is used to specify whether an element\'s attribute values and the values of its Text node children are to be translated when the page is localized, or whether to leave them unchanged.

 The attribute\'s keywords are the empty string, yes, and no. The empty string and the yes keyword map to the yes state.
 The no keyword maps to the no state.
-In addition, there is a third state, the inherit state, which is the missing value default (and the invalid value default).\"*
+In addition, there is a third state, the inherit state, which is the missing value default (and the invalid value default).

-<h4> Example illustrating how to specify parts of an HTML element that should not be translated:</h4>
+<h4>Example illustrating how to specify parts of an HTML element that should not be translated:</h4>
 ```
-1.  <span <b>[translate="no"]</b> class="author">[Michel Ham]</span\>
+1.  <span <b>[translate="no"]</b> class="author">[Michel Ham]</span>
 ```

 In the above example, a \<span\> element defines an author (of a blog, for example) who is named Michel Ham.
 However, his family name is the same as pork and would be translated to \"Michel Jambon\" in French, or Michel Jamón in Spanish\...

 Using the translate=\"no\" attribute should prevent this behavior\...